djjudas21/photodb-perl/SCHEMA.md

 | lost_price       | decimal(6,2) | Sale price of the enlarger                                   |

 ## FILM

+Table to list films which consist of one or more negatives.
+A film can be a roll film, one or more sheets of sheet film, one or more photographic plates, etc.

 | COLUMN_NAME       | COLUMN_TYPE  | COLUMN_COMMENT                                                        |
 |-------------------|--------------|-----------------------------------------------------------------------|